Blairgowrie RFC: Blairgowrie Tens

+Blairgowrie host an annual rugby tens tournament; which takes place alongside the Blairgowrie Ale Festival.
+This is a free festival for all and raises much needed funds, every penny of which goes into grassroots rugby, to help keep the club running.

+Blairgowrie RFC In the News

 The club hit the headlines in June 2021 when one of the players went into cardiac arrest - he was saved by his teammates using CPR and then a defibrillator.
 The club president Mark Reddin explained:

 We’ve got a couple of guys who are police officers at the club, and two of them knew what to do straight away and started giving CPR.
 Everybody there jumped into action and did exactly what they're supposed to do.
 Hamish is a young guy, 20, about to turn 21, and I'm delighted that he has survived this.
 We were just playing a touch game that we do during the summer months.
 It was about 7pm and Hamish fell to the ground, I think he was holding his head and he started fitting, it was clear that it was a big issue.
 He couldn't breathe and his lips were turning blue.
 Hamish actually had his heart stop, it was the defibrillator that brought him back.
 It's worth its weight in gold, I think what this shows is the importance of these machines, the fact that having it there can even save one life.

-Former Scotland internationals Sean Lamont and Rory Lamont's mother was a previous Secretary of the club; however her sons did not play for the club.